Rhiwfawr: Amenities

 The hamlet had a primary school, a community or village hall, and a small Nonconformist chapel, now a residence.
 The road is now used to get to Cwmllynfell or the Gwrhyd mountain which leads to Rhyd-y-fro on the outskirts of Pontardawe.

 Rhiwfawr is home to many Welsh language-speakers, mainly due to the Welsh-speaking school in its heart - Ysgol Gynradd Gymraeg Draddodiadol Rhiwfawr (English: Rhiwfawr Traditional Welsh Primary School).
 The school is attended by 30 - 40 children.
 The school celebrated its centenary in 2006.
 School now closed and is now residential.

-The village also has a garage.

-A BMX track can be found alongside a wide, grassy rugby union field and a small park.
-There is a scenic walkway in a field behind the park.

-Overlooking the village is the Gwrhyd, which are picturesque mountains crossed by a road leading as far as Pontardawe.